PedroAndrade89/config-scripts/README.md

 # flask deploy

-Ansible script to deploy flask application in centos6
+Ansible script to deploy flask application in centos6.X and centos7.X

 ### The playbook will: